AbdullahKarakoc/Wordpress-Database-System-Design-Project/README.md

 │   ├── Dockerfile-1        # Dockerfile for the Python application
 │   ├── Dockerfile-2        # Dockerfile for the Python application
 │   ├── requirements.txt    # Python dependencies
-│   ├── script1.py          # Placeholder Python script
-│   ├── script2.py          # Python script for database interactions
+│   ├── script1.py          # Python script for insert data in Sql, NoSql and Cache memory │   ├── script2.py          # Python script for update wordpress blog
 │
 ├── README.md               # Documentation for the project
 ├── startup.sh              # Script to automate the startup of all services